Z-Pass: Travelling in the Zurich residential and economic area.

 The Z-Pass connects up networks.

-The Zurich Transport Network (ZVV), the adjacent fare networks, A-Welle, FlexTax, Ostwind, Schwyz (including the March region) and Zug, as well as SBB, are combined in one travelcard network for the Zurich residential and economic area.
-The so-called Z-Pass creates one single zone fare and a new range of tickets for journeys between the ZVV and neighbouring networks.
+The Zurich Transport Network (ZVV), the adjacent fare networks, A-Welle, Flextax, Ostwind, Schwyz and Zug, as well as SBB, are combined in an integrated fare network for the Zurich residential and economic area.
+The so-called Z-Pass offers one single zone fare and a uniform range of tickets for journeys between the ZVV and neighbouring networks.

 How to buy your Z-Pass ticket.